dotnet/csharplang/proposals/csharp-10.0/improved-definite-assignment.md

 ### ==/!= (relational equality operator) expressions
 We introduce a new section **==/!= (relational equality operator) expressions**.

-The [general rules for expressions with embedded expressions](../../spec/variables.md#general-rules-for-expressions-with-embedded-expressions) apply, except for the scenarios described below.
+The general rules for expressions with embedded expressions [§9.4.4.23](https://github.com/dotnet/csharpstandard/blob/draft-v6/standard/variables.md#94423-general-rules-for-expressions-with-embedded-expressions) apply, except for the scenarios described below.

 For an expression *expr* of the form `expr_first == expr_second`, where `==` is a [predefined comparison operator](../../spec/expressions.md#relational-and-type-testing-operators) or a [lifted operator](../../spec/expressions.md#lifted-operators), the definite assignment state of *v* after *expr* is determined by:
   - If *expr_first* directly contains a null-conditional expression *E* and *expr_second* is a constant expression with value *null*, and the state of *v* after the non-conditional counterpart *E<sub>0</sub>* is "definitely assigned", then the state of *v* after *expr* is "definitely assigned when false".